ToF-/bowling-score-lisp/src/strikes-and-spares.md

 # Strikes & Spares
+## Strikes
 If the first roll knocked all the pins, it's a strike: the two following rolls will be added to the score as supplementary points.
 ```
 (define-test after-a-strike-on-first-frame-next-two-rolls-add-bonus-points
     (assert-equal 28 (score (list 10 5 4))))
 ```
-We can add the strike condition in the `cond`: in that case, add the roll, the next one, and the following one, and proceed with the rest of the rolls.
+We are adding a clause for strikes the `cond`: if the roll is a strike, then add the roll to the result, plus the next one, plus the following one, and proceed with the rest of the rolls.
 ```
 (defun score (rolls)
   (cond ((null rolls) 0)